bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/nginx/index.rst

 NGINX
 =====

-This is how the configuration for NGINX as reverse proxy in front of |ivy-engine|
+This is how to configure NGINX as a reverse proxy in front of the |ivy-engine|:
-can look like:

 * All HTTP traffic is redirected to HTTPS
-* Only the application `demo-portal` is available over the reverse proxy
+* Only the application `demo-portal` is available via the reverse proxy
-* NGINX communicates over HTTP with the |ivy-engine|
+* NGINX communicates via HTTP with the |ivy-engine|

 .. literalinclude:: proxy.conf
     :language: nginx